From Poodles to Pugs, it can sometimes be hard to believe that dogs belong to the same species as the Wolf!

 The Husky is a high energy and very intelligent dog.
 These canines can get bored very easily, so experienced handlers are a must – it’s not enough to simply want a dog who looks like a wolf.

-Throughout their history, Huskies were required to work in packs to pull.
+Throughout their history, Siberian huskies were required to work in packs to pull.
 For that reason, they don’t like being the only dog around.

 They are better suited to homes where someone is usually around or something is constantly happening.